Haggarman/Software-3D-Perspective-Correct-Textured-Triangles/README.md

 3 | Bilinear Float | The standard blurry 4-point sampling written without tricks.

 ### 3 Point?
  I have always wondered about the "rupee" 3-Point interpolation of the N64.
+Its creator calls it triangle (triangular?) texture sampling.
 An optimized version can be seen in the function ReadTexel3Point().

  ![3 point interpolation](https://user-images.githubusercontent.com/96515734/219922319-bf7cebb7-323c-40a0-bf2a-a236b81cd49f.png)